-- To support the comprehensive reconfiguration of Lady Bee Marina/Southwick Waterfront in line with a future development brief, led by Shoreham Port Authority. - To designate Southwick Waterfront as a strategic employment area (Strategic Site 3). - To support the comprehensive redevelopment of Southwick Waterfront to accommodate a mix of new and improved employment uses (classes B1, B2 and B8). - To safeguard and develop port operational areas to accommodate new and relocated port uses with limited land reclamation and a new access road (within the port boundary) in line with the Port Masterplan. - To support the comprehensive reconfiguration of Lady Bee Marina. - To address deprivation through partnership working with Action Eastbrook Partnership and local service providers.

-- To improve sustainable transport links with surrounding communities. - To support improvements to local community facilities, including enhancing Fishersgate recreation ground. - To enhance biodiversity by creating and improving habitats and improved green infrastructure links, including landscape enhancements to social housing estates.
+- To designate Southwick Waterfront as a strategic employment area. - To support the comprehensive redevelopment of Southwick Waterfront to accommodate a mix of new and improved employment uses (classes B1, B2 and B8). - To safeguard and develop port operational areas to accommodate new and relocated port uses with limited land reclamation and a new access road (within the port boundary) in line with the Port Masterplan. - To support the comprehensive reconfiguration of Lady Bee Marina. - To address deprivation through partnership working with Action Eastbrook Partnership and local service providers. - To improve sustainable transport links with surrounding communities. - To support improvements to local community facilities, including enhancing Fishersgate recreation ground. - To enhance biodiversity by creating and improving habitats and improved green infrastructure links, including landscape enhancements to social housing estates.